 Hearing loss is sometimes sudden, but more often it happens gradually and you may not notice it at first.

-See your GP if you notice a problem with your hearing.
+See a GP if you notice a problem with your hearing.
 They can help work out what might be causing it.

 General signs of hearing loss

 It can be hard to tell if you're losing your hearing.
 Other people may notice it before you do.

 - difficulty hearing other people clearly and misunderstanding what they say, especially in noisy places

 - listening to music or watching TV with the volume higher than other people need

 - finding it hard to keep up with a conversation

 - feeling tired or stressed from having to concentrate while listening